Virtual Phone Bank Connect

 Ultimately, for a tool that would take place in a high-stress situation of calling voters who may not want to be called -- we needed every button to be explicitly clear.

 After a lot of fine tuning with people I tested, and collaboration with product managers and other designers, I arrived at a final version which focused on clarity and ease of use.

 This version addressed the need to include "About" information with progressive disclosure, a clear "on" and "off" function for calling folks, and a script to carefully guide the caller through the process.

 The mobile version of VPB Connect involved consideration of responsive stacking and placement of buttons which were easily accessed for the most crucial actions.

 With millions of calls a day and extensive positive client feedback, we deemed this tool a success!

 VPB Connect Wins Bronze in Best Use of New Field Technology in 2021 Pollie Awards

 My exploration next steps: Visioning for a Gamified Progress Bar

-As you know, a feature is never complete after the first iteration.
-I'm continuing to work on a progress bar and gamification feature to add to VPB Connect.
+The best voter and volunteer outreach tool during the pandemic was something that would allow for flexibility and focus on the task at hand.
+But, in further iterations, I'd like to consider a progress bar and gamification feature to add to VPB Connect.
 In the often stale process of calling people, this addition could offer a rewarding push to motivate folks to move forward in the calling process.

 © 2021 Carolyn Burnham.
 All rights reserved.